How Long Does It Take to Charge an Electric Car?

 The electric car charging time can be cut with a 22kW charging point, so if you were charging a Tesla with a 75kW battery, that would take around 12 hours on 7kW but less than 6 hours on a 22kW charger.

 The fastest charging electric car points you’ll tend to find in public currently are the 50kW to 350kW rapid chargers these are often found at motorway service stations.
 Only certain types of batteries can be used for these, and they are better for only charging up to 80% but this can be done as quickly as 22 minutes.

-When it comes to how long do electric car batteries last after being charged, that depends on the individual range of each car.
-Some, like the Mercedes EQS, can drive on a full charge for up to 485 miles, while the Tesla Model S goes up to 405 miles, but many offer a much shorter driving range before you need to charge again.
+Some, like the Mercedes EQS, can drive on a full charge for up to 485 miles, while the Tesla Model S can go up to 405 miles.
+But many offer a much shorter driving range before you need to charge again.